 SafeAssured-ID’s are FREE for Racine County Children up to age 18, Sponsored by Runzheimer International.

-Age 55 or older, Sponsored by the Racine County TRIAD through a grant from the, the Marjorie L. Christiansen Foundation and the Helen Bader Foundation., WE Energize
+Age 55 or older, Sponsored by the Racine County TRIAD through a grant from the, the Marjorie L. Christiansen Foundation and the Helen Bader Foundation.

 Click here to see SafeAssured ID in action

 - September 18th 3:30 – 6PM Little Saints Child Care Safety Fair

 - Saturday September 30th Yorkville School family Day Noon-4pm

 - Saturday September 30th Baby Expo – Gateway 10-2PM

 - Sunday Oct 1st Town of Raymond Fire Department Pancake breakfast 8AM – Noon

 - Saturday October 7th 9AM-Noon Kids Fire Safety Fair Home Depot Green Bay Rd.

 - Wednesday October – 11th 9-noon TRIAD conference – Burlington – Veteran’s Terrace.

 - Saturday October 21st 11AM – 1PM Infusino’s , Bethany Apartments event